-During the third quarter of 2022, the Company retained a strategic advisor to explore strategic opportunities specifically involving the Company's intellectual property.
-Potential strategic opportunities that may be explored or evaluated as part of this process include the potential for capital raising transactions, an acquisition, sale of assets, including substantially all of the Company's assets, merger, business combination, partnership, joint venture, licensing and/or another strategic alternative.
-Despite the Company's efforts to identify and evaluate potential strategic transactions, the process may not result in any definitive offer to consummate a strategic transaction, or, if we receive such a definitive offer, the terms may not be as favorable as anticipated or may not result in the execution or approval of a definitive agreement.
+On October 31, 2022, we announced that we are moving forward in our exploration of strategic alternatives to consider a wide range of options.
+To explore strategic opportunities specifically involved in our IP and licensable software used in WiSA E and WiSA DS technologies, the Board of Directors approved the engagement of AQ Technology Partners during the third quarter of 2022.
+To date, five companies have executed non-disclosure agreements in consideration of a potential transaction.
+We, with our advisors, are evaluating a broad range of strategic transactions.
+Potential strategic transactions that may be explored or evaluated as part of this process include the potential for capital raising transactions, an acquisition, sale of assets, including substantially all of our assets, merger, business combination, partnership, joint venture, licensing and/or another strategic alternative.
+Despite devoting efforts to identify and evaluate potential strategic transactions, the process may not result in any definitive offer to consummate a strategic transaction, or, if we receive such a definitive offer, the terms may not be as favorable as anticipated or may not result in the execution or approval of a definitive agreement.
+Even if we enter into a definitive agreement, we may not be successful in completing a transaction or, if we complete such a transaction, it may not enhance stockholder value or deliver expected benefits.